trzewiczek/js-tutorial/README.md

 0xabcdef
 ```

-Fancy, but who wants to read such thing.
-In this tutorial we'll stick to regular numbers — the ones we all know from school.
+Fancy, but who wants to read such thing? _#readabilitycounts_

+In this tutorial we'll stick to regular decimal numbers—the ones we all know from school.
 Let's then translate those monsters above into something meaningful:

 ```javascript
 12300000